 As one of the world’s foremost research institutions, The University of Texas Southwestern Medical Center™ fosters “no-fence” multidisciplinary research and rigorous scientific training in both basic and clinical research.
 UT Southwestern has a superb international reputation for life-changing research that has led to some of the most important discoveries of our generation, including the life-saving statin drugs.
 Our discoveries make a difference.

-UT Southwestern Medical Center is home to many nationally and internationally recognized physicians and scientists, including six Nobel Laureates, 22 members of the National Academy of Sciences, and 18 members of the National Academy of Medicine (formerly the Institute of Medicine), a highly esteemed component of the NAS.
+UT Southwestern Medical Center is home to many nationally and internationally recognized physicians and scientists, including six Nobel Laureates since 1985, 26 members of the National Academy of Sciences, and 19 members of the National Academy of Medicine (formerly the Institute of Medicine), a highly esteemed component of the NAS.
 Faculty members’ investigations, ranging from the microscopic level to patient care as a whole, continue to bring about notable discoveries, important educational opportunities, and advanced treatment options for improved health care.

 1985 Nobel Prize in Physiology or Medicine